oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 In conclusion, it is always possible to use an outdated profile to generate an optimized image.
 Moreover, if the code changes are sufficiently small, or limited to the cold parts of the program, then using the old profile will usually not compromise the performance of the optimized image.

+For more information on this topic consult the [Tracking Profile Quality Over Time](PGO-Profile-Quality.md) page.

 4. Can you also run the benchmark with an instrumented image?